-Consider All Factors While Setting a Budget
+Consider All Factors While Setting

 It does you no good to fall in love with a home that’s out of your price range.
 Before you start hunting homes, you need to set a budget and discuss it with your lender.
 Remember to factor in principal, interest, property taxes, and home owners insurance while calculating the budget.
 Be sure to budget for moving expenses, utility bills, miscellaneous expenses, and additional maintenance costs.

 A great way of organizing your search is to make a list of what you like and don’t like.
 Your list should include all your must-have features and deal-breakers.
 It should also have things that you want to have but are not a deal-breaker.
 It is a starting point which narrows your search.
 However, it is not definitive and can change during your search.

 Despite the wish list, you should keep an open mind while looking at homes.
 Even if you like a home, consider all the factors before deciding on it.
 The First thing you must have in mind is how to choose the right neighborhood.
 Also be open to repairs and maintenance costs, etc. Bounce ideas off your realtor or agent.
 Keeping an open mind about the possibilities in a home will help you see it in a different light.

 of approval on a mortgage.
 It can also help you secure a lower interest rate.
 Keep